wangyuefan21/introduction2RelationalJoins/README.md

 ```
 -- Right Join
 SELECT *
-FROM student
+FROM student -- this is left table
-RIGHT JOIN score
+RIGHT JOIN score -- this is right table
 ON student.name = score.student_name;
 ```